Automattic/wp-calypso/packages/composite-checkout/README.md

 ### Select payment method

-The payment method options displayed on the form are chosen automatically by the component based on the environment, locale, and possibly other factors, but they will include only methods listed in the optional `availablePaymentMethods` array.
-If the array is not set, no appropriate payment methods will be excluded.
+The payment method options displayed on the form are chosen automatically by the component based on the environment, locale, and possibly other factors.

 ![payment method step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-assets/payment-method-step.png 'Payment Method Step')